Donating in emergencies

 - use of specialised equipment including appliances, instruments, implements, devices, machinery, software and tools - if ownership of the item is transferred, this is considered a donated good and if a skilled operator is supplied to operate the equipment, this is considered a donated service.

-How to help after an emergency factsheet and audio - Australian Red Cross
+How to help after an emergency factsheet - Australian Red Cross